FAU-Inf2/MiniC/README.md

   typing rules).
 - `133`, if the input program is *dynamically* invalid (i.e., if it contains undefined behavior;
   only applicable if the `--checkUndef` command line flag is enabled).
+- `134`, if the interpreter reached the maximum allowed number of steps or loop iterations (only applicable if the `--maxNumberOfSteps` or `--maxNumberOfLoopIterations` command line option is set).

 ## Injecting Bugs